Adversarial Semantic Hallucination for Domain Generalized Semantic Segmentation: Experiments

 \subsection{Ablation study}

 In Table \ref{tab:booktabs_ablation}, we compare our methods with CLAN as the baseline method.
-Training the segmentation network with stylized images results in a noticeable improvement in segmentation performance.
-This is likely because the training approach encourages similar segmentation outputs between the source and the stylized source outputs.
-Since stylization varies texture information, the segmentation network learns to become texture invariant and ignore such information.
-Adding orthogonal noise to the style features improves segmentation performance, and a possible reason might be the increased diversity of the style features after adding noise.
-Finally, including ASH improves the segmentation performance.
+Training with stylized images improves segmentation performance on target domain data.
+Since stylization varies texture information, there is less overfitting to these domain variant features.
+This improves the generalizability of the trained model.
+Adding orthogonal noise to the style features improves performance, which could be caused by the increased diversity of the style features.
+In Table \ref{tab:booktabs_ablation_sublosses}, we evaluate the effect of the different adversarial sublosses.
+While omitting any of the sublosses worsens performance, $\mathcal{L}_{s1}$ appears to have the greatest effect.
+Since $\mathcal{L}_{s1}$ determines the amount of style information retained from $X_{sty}$, this suggests that the degree of stylization greatly influences generalization performance.